Did Amy Coney Barrett lie to Congress in 2017 or is she just clueless?

-Alliance Defending Freedom is the nation’s largest and most influential anti-LGBT legal organization.
+Alliance Defending Freedom is the nation’s largest and most influential anti-LGBTQ legal organization.
 With a budget of more than $50 million and more than 40 staff lawyers, it has participated in nearly 60 successful US Supreme Court cases since it launched in 1994.
-Among them were some of the most high-profile legal battles in the culture wars, where ADF has opposed same-sex marriage and a defended anti-LGBT discrimination.
+Among them were some of the most high-profile legal battles in the culture wars, where ADF has opposed same-sex marriage and a defended anti-LGBTQ discrimination.
 Its founder, Alan Sears, explained in 2012 speech to the far-right, anti-gay World Congress of Families, “In the course of the now hundreds of cases the Alliance Defense Fund has now fought involving this homosexual agenda, one thing is certain: There is no room for compromise with those who would call evil ‘good.’”

 Before President Trump nominated her for a seat in the 7th Circuit Court of Appeals in 2017, Notre Dame law professor Amy Coney Barrett taught a class at five different sessions of the ADF’s summer-long law student training program in Phoenix and Alexandria, Virginia.
 Known as the Blackstone Legal Fellowship, the program was designed to teach students “how God can use them as judges, law professors and practicing attorneys to help keep the door open for the spread of the Gospel in America.”
 It’s part of ADF’s long-running effort to seed all levels of public life with Christian legal warriors by training top students and placing them in prestigious internships or clerkships where they can advance the group’s larger religious agenda.